freddie-nelson/haggis-lang/SPEC.md

 SEND "Hello World!"
 TO DISPLAY
 SEND myVar TO DISPLAY

-# syntax : RECIEVE id FROM KEYBOARD
+# syntax : RECEIVE id FROM KEYBOARD
-RECIEVE name FROM KEYBOARD      # name is declared and given the value from stdin
+RECEIVE name FROM KEYBOARD      # name is declared and given the value from stdin
                                 # if variable is already declared then that variables value is overwritten
-RECIEVE age FROM KEYBOARD
+RECEIVE age FROM KEYBOARD
 ```

 # Conditional Statements